 Henry Corral: "Changing the Face of High Tech"

 Bio: Henry Corral, Global Diversity Manager at Intel Corporation has been at Intel for over 28 years and has played major roles in helping build Intel’s diversity presence.

 Presentation abstract: At Intel, we believe that creating a fully diverse and inclusive workplace is fundamental to how we deliver business results.
 As technology and markets continue to evolve, building and growing a workforce that is fully representative of the customers we serve and communities in which we operate is paramount to our success.
 This means taking Intel’s technology to completely new markets…who would have ever imagined Intel and a New York Fashion Design Show?
 Well, its happening, and in order for us to meet these new and exciting challenges, we need to build a workforce that is prepared to take on these diverse challenges.

-NOTE: Jeff's presentation is NOT AVAILABLE online and not in the Blackboard system and therefore, is NOT eligible for online access.
+NOTE: Jeff's presentation is NOT AVAILABLE online and not in the D2L system.

 Bio: Dr. Jeff Stone is Professor of Psychology in the School of Mind, Brain and Behavior, appointed faculty in the Marketing Department of the Eller College of Management, and a research associate in the Arizona Cancer Center, all at the University of Arizona.
 He directs two labs in the Psychology department.
 His Self and Attitudes lab develops new influence strategies that are used to promote health behavior and the reduction of prejudice.
 His Social Psychology of Sport Lab investigates the causes and consequences of racial and gender stereotypes for the behavior of athletes both on and off the field.